MiguelSombrero/hacker-api/README.md

 ## Requirements

-Hacker API uses Google Sheets API via Google API Client and requires authentication.
+Hacker API uses Google Sheets API via Google API Client which requires authentication.

 To use Hacker API you need to do the following

 ### Create a project

-Create new project in [Google Developer Console](https://console.developers.google.com/) and enable Google Sheets API to that project.
+Create new project in [Google Developer Console](https://console.developers.google.com/) and enable Google Sheets API.

 Add service account credentials to you project and new key.
 Upload credentials to you machine.